 Replacing the door switch is relatively easy since it is located in the door itself.

-To reinstall, just reverse the process.
-Button everything back up and turn the power on and test the dishwasher.
+- To reinstall, just reverse the process.
+Button everything back up and turn the power on to test the dishwasher.

 My Defy dishwasher making a humming sound and do not spraying the water and clean the dishes